 An English composer and singer who bridged the stage and the drawing room, leaving behind a melody that became a national standard.

-Charles Edward Horn navigated the vibrant but fickle world of London theatre in the early 19th century.
-Born in 1786, the son of a German-born musician, he carved out a career as a bass singer and a composer of light operas and stage works, many of which enjoyed popularity in their day.
-While his theatrical compositions have largely faded from the repertoire, Horn achieved a kind of musical immortality through a single, perfect adaptation.
-He set the traditional ballad 'The Mistletoe Bough' to music, but his lasting contribution is the melody for 'Cherry Ripe'.
-This tune, paired with Robert Herrick's poem, transcended its theatrical origins to become a beloved English parlor song, later used in advertisements and ingrained in cultural memory.
-Horn also spent significant time in America, managing theatres and promoting music in New York and Boston, before his death in 1849.
+Charles Edward Horn set 'Cherry Ripe' to music, pairing it with Robert Herrick's poem to create a beloved English parlor song.
+Born in 1786 to a German-born musician, he carved out a career as a bass singer and composer of light operas in London theatre.
+His theatrical compositions have largely faded from the repertoire.
+He also set the traditional ballad 'The Mistletoe Bough' to music.
+Horn spent significant time in America, managing theatres and promoting music in New York and Boston, before his death in 1849.

 The biggest hits of 1786